seanlynch/waterfinity/readme.md

 * `source`: Optional.
 The node for the 'spring' liquid.
 Infinite, always tries to produce more liquid, absorbs liquid from above.
 * `flowing`: The node for the finite liquid.

-* `drain_range`: Optional, defaults to 3.
+* `drain_range`: Defaults to 3.
 How far thin liquid will run towards holes.
 * `jitter`: Defaults to true.
 Whether almost even bodies will jitter when the `Jittering` setting is enabled.

 * `bucket`: Optional.
 The prefix for bucket items to be registered for the liquid.
 E.G. "waterminus:bucket_water_1"
 * `bucket_images`: A list of bucket item textures.